PouriaSterling/poet-bot/README.md

 * Go to your Slack workspace and invite the bot you just added to a desired channel

-* Now you can populate the botId field of your local.yml file in a few different ways.
-The ID will start with a 'U' and be followed by 8 alphanumeric characters.
-In the Slack web client, do one of the following:
-  * Go to `Manage members` and select `Download member list as a CSV` and look for your bot's `userid` field.
-Note you may not have sufficient priveleges in your workspace to access this page.
-  * Send a message mentioning the bot using `@YOUR_BOT_NAME`, then hovering your mouse over the blue highlighted name should display a link in the bottom left corner of your browser.
-The ID is after the last forward slash.
-  * If the above doesnt work, you can right click on the blue highlighted name and select `inspect`.
-You will find the botID at the end of the `href` attribute
+* In Slack, click on the 'More Items' button in the top right (3 vertical dots) and choose 'Workspace Directory'.
+Find and click on the profile of the bot you just added.
+Click the 'More Info' button (down-caret symbol) and 'Copy member ID'.
+Use this to populate the botId field of your local.yml file.
   * *Note:* Deleting or re-adding the bot will cause this ID to change.
+Update the local.yml file if you do this.

 * Deploy your changes using `sls deploy`